Frequently Asked Questions

 To read more about focused deterrence, see https://www.oaklandca.gov/topics/oaklands-ceasefire-strategy or https://www.ceasefiredetroit.info/ or https://nnscommunities.org/

-When we began SAVE KC in 2024, community members called on the coalition to design a more restorative approach.
+When we began SAVE KC in 2024, community members called on the coalition to design a restorative approach to group violence intervention.
 We started with the way we did call-ins, meetings we hold to talk to people identified as being close to violence.
 We sought to show respect and dignity toward the people we invited to the call-ins.
-We invited only essential personnel to the call-ins and we didn’t tell the media to ensure attendees’ privacy.
+We invited only essential personnel to the call-ins, and we didn’t tell the media to ensure attendees’ privacy.
 We changed the setting of our call-in meetings to ensure that speakers and community leaders sat shoulder-to-shoulder with call-in attendees.
-No one spoke to attendees from a lectern or podium.
+No one spoke to attendees from a podium.
 We also made clear we would genuinely help the people we invited.
 And we would work effectively to hold accountable the people who harm our community with gun violence.

 We sent you a notice because we know that you have been associated with violence.
 We want to offer you help before it’s too late.
 Our goal is to help you avoid being a victim of violence or otherwise involved in violence.

-Information from local law enforcement documents your association to violence.
+Information from law enforcement documents your association to violence.

 Yes.
 We can also contact your attorney and explain how we would like to help you.